legendarycode3/multisig-smart-contract/README.md

 # Multi Signature Wallet Smart Contract

 ## Project Overview
 The `MultiSignature` contract is a secure Ethereum smart contract wallet designed to manage and protect digital assets through a multi-owner approval system.
-Instead of relying on a single private key or account to authorize transactions, the wallet requires multiple independent confirmations from predefined owners before funds or contract interactions can be executed.
+Instead of relying on a single private key or account to authorize transactions, the wallet requires multiple independent confirmations from predefined owners before funds or contract interactions can be executed. </br>
+The contract allows

 ## 📌 Features
 * ****Multi-Owner Wallet Support:**** Supports multiple wallet owners.
 Tracks authorized signers and prevents unauthorized access.